History of the United States men's national soccer team: 2017 Gold Cup

 After their disappointing fourth-place finish at the 2015 Gold Cup, the United States finished at the top of their group stage at the 2017 CONCACAF Gold Cup, with a 1–1 draw with Panama, a 3–2 win over Martinique and a 3–0 win against Nicaragua.
 In the quarterfinals, they beat El Salvador 2–0, with both goals scored in the first half.
-They also got a 2–0 win over Costa Rica in the semi-finals.
+They also had a 2–0 win over Costa Rica in the semi-finals.
 In the final, they faced against Jamaica, who knocked them out in the semifinals of the 2015 tournament.
 They won the game 2–1, thanks to a winner from Jordan Morris in the final minutes of the game, and the Stars and Stripes earned their 6th ever Gold Cup triumph.

 2018 FIFA World Cup qualification

 On November 13, 2015, the United States played their first 2018 FIFA World Cup qualification match against Saint Vincent and the Grenadines in the CONCACAF fourth round, whom they beat 6–1.
-Four days later, they got a 0–0 draw with Trinidad and Tobago.
+Four days later, they had a 0–0 draw with Trinidad and Tobago.
 Six months after that in March 2016, the United States would suffer a 2–0 loss to Guatemala, but win the return leg 4 days later, with a 4–0 win at Mapfre Stadium.
 They would win their remaining two matches, and qualify for the CONCACAF fifth round, at the top of their group stage, with Trinidad and Tobago finishing second.
 Their qualification campaign in the Fifth round started shaky, with consecutive losses to Mexico and Costa Rica.
 After the Costa Rica loss, head coach Jurgen Klinsmann was fired and was replaced by former head coach of the national team, Bruce Arena.
 They wouldn't earn their first win until March 2017, with a 6–0 win against Honduras.
-Four days later, they got a 1–1 draw with Panama, when the U.S. conceded Panama's equalizer in the 43rd minute.
+Four days later, they had a 1–1 draw with Panama, when the U.S. conceded Panama's equalizer in the 43rd minute.
 The US would earn only 5 points in their next 4 games, before they defeated Panama 4–0 at Exploria Stadium in Orlando, Florida.
-They needed at least a draw in their final match against Trinidad and Tobago, to automatically qualify for the 2018 FIFA World Cup finals, but a shocking 2–1 win for the Soca Warriors ended America's streak of competing in every World Cup since 1990.
+Entering their final match against Trinidad and Tobago, the US needed only a draw to automatically qualify for the 2018 FIFA World Cup finals.
+But a shocking 2–1 win for the Soca Warriors, coupled with comeback wins by both Honduras and Panama on the same night, ended America's streak of competing in every World Cup since 1990.
 Bruce Arena resigned as head coach soon after the match and many players announced their retirement from the national team.